hyperledger-solang/solang/docs/language.rst

     import {bar as baz,foo} from "defines.sol";

-Rather than renaming individual imports, it is also possible to make all the types in a file available under a special import object.
-In this case, the `bar` defined in `defines.sol` can is now visible as `defs.bar`, and `foo` is `defs.foo`.
-As long as there is no previous type `defs`, there can be no naming conflict.
+Rather than renaming individual imports, it is also possible to make all the items in a file available under a special import object.
+In this case, the `bar` defined in `defines.sol` can is now visible as `defs.bar`, and `foo` as `defs.foo`.
+As long as there is no previous item `defs`, there can be no naming conflict.

 .. code-block:: javascript